Pages & Pours: Four Book-and-Wine Pairings for the Holidays

 Stikky Wine

 This small but useful book uses simple visuals and diagrams to help new wine enthusiasts quickly learn tasting skills and wine lingo.
 It’s one of the most approachable, unintimidating introductions to wine for beginners who want to feel more confident without wading through jargon or dense technical talk.
-Tannins, acidity, flavors, and aromas are explained with such clarity that readers will think, “Oh, I get this now.”

-The book also offers practical advice and tips on navigating restaurant wine lists and store shelves without feeling overwhelmed.
-And it’s just plain fun to read, with a friendly, conversational tone that makes learning feel like chatting with friends over a glass of wine.
+And it’s just plain fun to read, with a friendly, conversational tone that makes learning feel like chatting with a friend over a glass of wine.

 Pair with Santa Julia La Vaquita 2024

-Santa Julia’s La Vaquita Natural is the perfect match for this book—fun, unpretentious, and full of personality.
+Santa Julia’s La Vaquita Natural is the perfect match for this book: fun, unpretentious, and full of personality.
 Made from a co-fermentation of roughly 80% Malbec and 20% Torrontés, it’s crafted organically in Mendoza, Argentina, with native yeasts and no added sulfites.
 It’s a vibrant, chillable wine with juicy red fruit, a floral lift, and a lively, refreshing finish, and exactly the kind of bottle that makes learning about aromas, flavors, and structure feel exciting rather than academic.
 And its playful label goes perfectly with the book’s friendly, approachable vibe. ($19)

 Four books, four bottles, and endless possibilities for holiday escape.
 These pairings make it easy to give something thoughtful, delicious, and transportive.